epics-docs/epics-docs/specs/ca_protocol.rst

 This is example conversation between client and server.
 Client first establishes TCP connection to the server and immediately requests creation of a channel.
-After server aknowledges channel creation, client reads the value of the channel twice.
+After server acknowledges channel creation, client reads the value of the channel twice.
 First as a single string value and second as a ``DBR_GR_INT16`` type.
 After the response to both queries has been received, the channel is destroyed.